Students flock to university’s Covid vaccination clinic

 We’ve got outstanding 3D design workshops for wood, metal, engineering, welding and plastics – so you’ll learn to use some interesting new machines.

-We’re one of only a handful of All-Steinway Schools in the country, meaning that over 90% of our piano stock is quality Steinways – so you can be assured you’re playing on the best keys.
+Over 90% of our piano stock is Steinway-approved - so you can be assured you're playing on the best keys

 Our multi-million pound Performance Hub at Walsall offers music students dedicated space to practice, as well as ensemble rooms and two high-end professional recording studios.

 Practise the art of litigation in our custom-built moot court room, complete with judges’ bench and witness box.

 Law students provide free legal advice to members of the local community in this drop-in centre located in the Mander Centre.

 Named after our Chancellor, the Lord Swraj Paul Building offers six floors of purpose-built student space, and is our Business School’s impressive multi-million pound home.

 In the Lord Swraj Paul building, you’ll find our computer labs with specialist business simulation and management tools software.

 You can access the computers and dedicated study spaces located on each level of the Lord Swraj Paul building from 8am to 9pm, Monday to Friday.